pagkly/Zed/Investopedia4/What You Need to Know About Non-Executive Directors.md

 ## Special Considerations

 Non-executive directors, as a function of their leadership role, are required to embody specific key values.
-If, for example, a former CEO of a successful [[public technology company]](https://www.investopedia.com/articles/markets/030816/worlds-top-10-technology-companies-aapl-googl.asp) assumes the role of a non-executive director with a technology startup, he'll be expected to take on the role of mentor or steward of the new venture and leverage his past experience in the sector.
+If, for example, a former CEO of a successful [[public technology company]](https://www.investopedia.com/articles/markets/030816/worlds-top-10-technology-companies-aapl-googl.asp) assumes the role of a non-executive director with a technology startup, he'll be expected to take on the role of mentor or steward of the new venture and [[Leverage|leverage]] his past experience in the sector.

 Non-executive directors are also responsible for keeping the executive directors and the entire board accountable.
-These directors can do this by helping with—and managing—a company's strategy, performance, and risk from an objective standpoint unrelated to the intimacy of day-to-day operations.
+These directors can do this by helping with—and managing—a company's strategy, performance, and [[Risk|risk]] from an objective standpoint unrelated to the intimacy of day-to-day operations.

 The non-executive director, in this example, may do so by providing executive directors with insight into hidden problems or external factors that may negatively affect the business and its profitability.
 They also independently assess the company's performance, ensuring the firm's stakeholders are considered before the needs and wants of the management or board.
 A non-executive director with the right experience may also take a deep look into the financials of the company to verify fiscal responsibility, putting necessary controls in place if required.